 High Blood Pressure

 Another of the major complications of diabetes is having eye problems.
-This happens because high blood sugar can damage a person’s nerves3.
+This happens because high blood sugar can damage a person’s nerves and blood vessels in the eyes3.
 Over time, a person’s vision can get progressively worse, until they can become blind.
 This is called diabetic retinopathy.

 Once this starts, it can no longer be reversed, so it’s important to prevent it from happening in the first place.